karghar/Latte/Readme.md

-This is a readme for MRJP project
+This is a readme for MRJP project Latte

 Libraries used:
 * bnfc